lando/lando/docs/config/pantheon.md

 What works on Pantheon **should** also work on Lando but recognize that the Pantheon platform is changing all the time and Lando is necessarily reactive.

-All that said you can, however, tell Lando to *not use* the more advanced parts of Pantheon's stack.
+All that said, you can, however, tell Lando to *not use* the more advanced parts of Pantheon's stack.
 This can save time when starting up your app.

 ```yaml
 recipe: pantheon